formatjs/formatjs/docs/API.md

 # API

 There are a few API layers that React Intl provides and is built on.
-When using React Intl you'll be interacting with its API (documented here) and its React [components][Components].
+When using React Intl you'll be interacting with its API (documented here) and its React [components][components].

 1. [ECMAScript Internationalization API](#ecmascript-internationalization-api)
 2. [FormatJS Internationalization Formatters](#formatjs-internationalization-formatters)